-Together on Diabetes™ is the flagship philanthropic program of the Bristol-Myers Squibb Foundation.
+Together on Diabetes™ is a philanthropic program of the Bristol-Myers Squibb Foundation.
 It was launched in November 2010 with the goal to improve the health outcomes of people living with type 2 diabetes in the United States by strengthening patient self-management education, community-based supportive services and broad-based community mobilization.
 Consistent with the Bristol-Myers Squibb Foundation’s mission to promote health equity and improve health outcomes, this initiative targets adult populations disproportionately affected by type 2 diabetes.

 ■ Find out more about the Bristol-Myers Squibb Foundation ■ Contact us